EFeru/hoverboard-firmware-hack-FOC/README.md

 This firmware offers currently these variants (selectable in [platformio.ini](/platformio.ini) and / or [/Inc/config.h](/Inc/config.h)):
 - **VARIANT_ADC**: In this variant the motors are controlled by two potentiometers connected to the Left sensor cable (long wired)
-- **VARIANT_USART**: In this variant the motors are controlled via serial protocol on USART3 right sensor cable (short wired).
+- **VARIANT_USART**: In this variant the motors are controlled via serial protocol (e.g. on USART3 right sensor cable, the short wired cable).
 The commands can be sent from an Arduino.
 Check out the [hoverserial.ino](/02_Arduino/hoverserial) as an example sketch.
 - **VARIANT_NUNCHUK**: Wii Nunchuk offers one hand control for throttle, braking and steering.
 This was one of the first input device used for electric armchairs or bottle crates.
 - **VARIANT_PPM**: This is when you want to use a RC remote control with PPM Sum signal
 - **VARIANT_IBUS**: This is when you want to use a RC remote control with Flysky IBUS protocol connected to the Left sensor cable.